 “I’ll get the best deal if I work with the listing agent.”
-This is a mindset that some buyers have as they consider purchasing a home.
+This is a mindset that some buyers have as they consider purchasing a home with dual agency.
 If real estate were like boxing, it’s similar to the corner person for one boxer trying to strategize for both boxers – during the match.
 This imperfect analogy illustrates that there are some real pitfalls to a dual agency strategy.
 In fairness, the “I’ll just use the listing agent” strategy can also work in a buyer’s favor.
 Join me as I give a quick crash course on dual agency, agency roles, and the pros and cons to having the listing agent represent you on a real estate purchase when you’re the buyer.

 Dual Agency and the Types of Real Estate Agency